phylum-dev/documentation/docs/home/defend_your_workstation.md

----
-title: Defend Your Workstation
+# Defend Your Workstation
-category: 6255e67693d5200013b1fa40
-hidden: false
----

 [Developers are the new high-value targets](https://blog.phylum.io/developers-are-the-new-high-value-targets/).
 Phylum can defend developers where they work!

-In addition to [integrations offered](https://docs.phylum.io/docs/integrations_overview) to protect applications and CI pipelines, Phylum offers a solution to defend developer workstations.
+In addition to [integrations offered](../integrations/integrations_overview.md) to protect applications and CI pipelines, Phylum offers a solution to defend developer workstations.

-# Overview
+## Overview

 Phylum uses a two-pronged approach to protect your system during package installation: package pre-check and an installation sandbox.